 It’s interesting, but not essential to know that:

 “the bleak line “I cried for you on the kitchen floor” from You Know I’m No Good was inspired by one of many splits with her then boyfriend Blake Fielder-Civil.
 A 23-year-old Winehouse told the journalist John Kelly, who interviewed her at Other Voices, that she used to lie on her kitchen floor with a bottle of Jack Daniel’s whenever she and Fielder-Civil broke up, playing the Shangri-Las’ I Can Never Go Home Anymore on repeat: “I would pass out, wake up and do it again.”
 The Guardian

-The lyrics themselves outlive and outshine the personal details of Amy’s life.
+The lyrics outlive and outshine the personal details of Amy’s life.
 You don’t need to read her biography, or listen to the Shangri-Las to feel the emotional power of I cried for you on the kitchen floor.
 It’s the personal made universal.
-There’s an exquisite juxtaposition of domestic and desperate in Amy’s line.
+There’s an exquisite juxtaposition of domestic and desperate in Amy’s words.

 No other room in the house does the job as perfectly as kitchen.
 I cried for you on the bathroom floor has all the right syllables, but paints the wrong emotional picture – cold tiles, locked doors and small spaces (in a young person’s shared-flat London bathroom).
 Nothing that nourishes is created in a bathroom.

 I cried for you on the bedroom floor?
 Either the person being cried about is in the bed or the crying is a lonely, compulsive habit.
 It’s a different story.
 We imagine a bedroom floor as cosy and carpeted.
 A place of refuge.